Emmett and Miriam McCoy College of Business

 Restricted Status

 Business majors on restricted status must increase their Texas State GPA to at least 2.0 in the subsequent semester (including summer) or their admission to McCoy College will be voided.
-Students whose admission has been voided, will be required to change their major.
+Students whose admission has been voided, will be required to change their major to one outside of McCoy College.

 General Requirements for the B.B.A.
 Degree